libretro/docs/docs/library/ppsspp.md

 - The PPSSPP core's max width is dependent on the 'Internal Resolution' core option
 - The PPSSPP core's max height is dependent on the 'Internal Resolution' core option
 - The PPSSPP core's core provided aspect ratio is 16/9

+## Language

+When the 'Language' core option is set to automatic, the default PPSSPP language setting will be pulled from RetroArch's Language setting.

+## Nickname

+PPSSPP's default nickname setting is pulled from RetroArch's nickname setting.

 ## Internal Cheats